hyperledger-labs/perun-proposals/design/001-RPC-Interface-Specification.md

 #### 9. Close Session

 Close the specified session.
-All session data are persisted to disk.
+All session data will be persisted to disk.

-`Force` parameter determines what happens when there are unclosed channels in the session (in open, dispute or closing in progress state).
+`Force` parameter determines what happens when there are open channels in the session.
-  * If it is set to `False` the API returns an error when there are such channels.
+  * If `False` the API returns an error when there are open channels.
 This should be used by default.
-  * If `True`, the session is forcibly closed and the API returns list of unclosed channels.
-Use this with caution.
+  * If `True`, the session is forcibly closed and the API returns list of open channels that were persisted.
+When a session is opened with the same data files, these channels can be restored in open state.
+    However, use this with caution, as closing a session with open channels creates a possibility for channel participants in any of the those open open channels to register an older, invalid state on the blockchain and finalize it.

 *Parameters*